Local SEO for Small Businesses in Olympia & Seattle (2026 Guide)

 7. Improve Speed and Reduce Friction

+Speed affects rankings, engagement, and whether people stay long enough to take action.
 For local businesses, slower pages often mean lower trust.
-Users searching locally are often close to decision time.
-A slow homepage, a laggy menu, or giant image-heavy sections can quietly kill momentum.
+A slow homepage, laggy menu, or image-heavy layout can quietly kill momentum.

 Action Step: Compress images, trim unnecessary animations, reduce plugin bloat, and focus on a clean, fast mobile experience first.